 Peter Lasagna has been our Field Director for the New England Top 150 camp since 2006.
 A highly respected teacher and mentor, Lasagna has served as the Head Coach at Bates College since the 2000-2001 season.
 He has been recognized as the NESCAC Coach of the Year in 2005, 2013 and 2015.
 Prior to moving to Bates, Lasagna coached at Brown University for ten years as an Assistant and the last eight years as Head Coach.
 He guided Brown to their first NCAA Final Four and was named the national DI Coach of the Year in 1994.
 Lasagna has been inducted into the Lacrosse Hall of Fame in New England and Rochester, NY.

-Connectlax.com, ConnectLAX is the exclusive video provider for this event and it’s free digital coach book will be available for all participants.
+Connectlax.com, watch our video.
+ConnectLAX is the exclusive video provider for this event and it’s free digital coach book will be available for all participants.
 ConnectLAX is a matchmaker for lacrosse recruits and college coaches.
 ConnectLAX combines professional, elevated filming (see hi-pods in video) and media promotion of recruits and teams that purchase video on its channels and those of its media partners.
 Save with pre-event pricing and their game film + highlight video packages; details will be shared ahead of the event.
 Watch our video here.

 Renzie Lamb, Williams College Peter Lasagna, Bates College Brendan Gorman, Babson College Paul Wehrum, Union College Mike Mahoney, St. Lawrence Jason Archbell, Bowdoin College Scott Barnard, Hamilton College Dave Zazzaro, Rhodes College (TN) Eric Koch, Asst.
 Washington & Lee Dan Sharbaugh, Centre College (KY) Gus Brakeley, Asst.
 Middlebury College Drew Bowers, Asst.
 Kenyon Vince Curran, Asst.
 Lynchburg Bryan Reinert, Asst.
 College of Wooster Mike Daly, Brown University George McCormack, Williams College Casey D'Annolfo, Tufts University Brendan Dawson, Haverford Joey Stevens, Asst.
 F & M Bryan Reinert, College of Wooster (OH) Rashad Devoe, Beloit Warren Danenza, Swarthmore Mike Delia, Asst.
 Ohio Wesleyan Guy Van Arsdale, Colby College Troy Haefele, Asst.
 Dickinson College Jay Tarnow, Trinity College Nick Fiorentino, SUNY Geneseo Tucker Kear, Skidmore College Jason LaShomb, Asst.
 Nazareth College